SAP/cloud-security-services-integration-library/java-security/Migration_SpringSecurityProjects.md

 The Spring Security OAuth project is deprecated.
 The latest OAuth 2.0 support is provided by Spring Security.
 See the [OAuth 2.0 Migration Guide](https://github.com/spring-projects/spring-security/wiki/OAuth-2.0-Migration-Guide) for further details.

 The `java-container-security` as well as the `SAPOfflineTokenServicesCloud` provided as part of the current solution bases on `org.springframework.security.oauth:spring-security-oauth2` which is deprecated.
-Please follow up [issue #213](https://github.com/SAP/cloud-security-xsuaa-integration/issues/213).
+In case of Spring-Boot application you may want to follow this [Migration Guide](/spring-xsuaa/Migration_JavaContainerSecurityProjects.md).

 ## Maven Dependencies